What a million-dollar ski vacation looks like

 Designed by Christian Lacroix, this shimmering pool has more to offer than just its looks -- it also boasts powerful swimming jets and a cinema screen that appears at the end of the pool with the touch of a button.

-Elsewhere in this six-bedroom chalet is a marble hammam, a vast wine cellar, a cheese room, and even an adult-sized Scalextric that takes up to eight players.
+Elsewhere in this six-bedroom chalet is a marble-tiled hammam, a vast wine cellar, a cheese room, and even an adult-sized Scalextric that takes up to eight players.

+And this winter, Chalet Marco Polo has landed its very own tèlècabine, what Helen Orford, digital marketing manager, calls an "über cool ski boot room."

 Chalet Marco Polo, Impasse des Gentianes, 73150 Val-d'Isère, France; +44 20 3393 0833